How to arrange a consultation?

 Instructions before surgery

-Based your procedure, you will be given specific instructions.
+Based on your procedure, you will be given specific instructions before surgery.
 You will also be told when to stop eating and drinking, what medications to take/not take and any other restrictions.

 Instructions after surgery